 Total Cost of Ownership (TCO) is the initial acquisition cost plus ownership/operation and disposal costs.
 Understanding this will help in identifying areas for improvement internally within the organisation and externally with potential suppliers.
 The following guidance slide will help you to consider the wider costs associated with the procurement of the requirement.

-A blank Total Cost Considerations template, with examples, are provided for you to populate with details specific to your requirement.
+TCO considerations - A blank Total Cost Considerations template, with examples, is provided below, for you to populate with details specific to your requirement.

 It is possible that the potential supplier for a contract may be another public sector organisation.
 A contract between two or more such organisations are exempt from the Public Contracts (Scotland) Regulations 2015 and the Procurement Reform (Scotland) Act 2014.
 This exemption is in place if the “buying organisation” and the “supplying organisation” are jointly controlled or if all of the following conditions are met: